10 tour companies that offer amazing family tours (updated for 2025)

 Adventures by Disney offers more than 40 hassle-free guided family tours (Photo: Chloe Rice)

 Disney and families go together like milk and cookies, so it’s no wonder Adventures by Disney (ABD) is a leading provider of family tours.
-Adventures by Disney offers more than 40 family adventures to destinations on all seven continents.
-Most of ABD’s tours for geared toward families, but the company does offer a few adult-exclusive itineraries as well.
-Adventures by Disney’s guided family tours are led by knowledgeable Disney-trained trip leaders called Adventure Guides, who take care to every detail and ensure a memorable vacation from start to finish.
+Adventures by Disney offers a vast collection of family adventures on land as well as via river or expedition cruise.
+ABD’s guided family tours are led by knowledgeable Disney-trained trip leaders called Adventure Guides, who take care to every detail and ensure a memorable vacation from start to finish.

-You can expect Disney’s trademark magic to shine through with special activities for children, exceptional service, and VIP experiences such as up-close photos with the Great Sphinx of Giza in Egypt, sailing past polar bears in the Arctic, and horseback riding in the shadows of the Grand Tetons and Yellowstone National Park.
+You can expect Disney’s trademark magic to shine through with special activities for children, exceptional service, and fun surprises like Mickey Mouse-shaped foods.
+In lieu of character meet-and-greets, VIP experiences include up-close photos with the Great Sphinx of Giza in Egypt, sailing past polar bears in the Arctic, and horseback riding in the shadows of the Grand Tetons and Yellowstone National Park.
 After your first trip, you’ll be eligible to join the company’s Adventurer Insiders program for special savings on trips throughout the year.

 Quick Facts about Family Tours with Adventures by Disney

-• What’s included: Disney-trained Adventure Guides, family-friendly accommodations, transfers, most meals, and gratuities for housekeeping, drivers, and waitstaff.
+• What’s included: Disney-trained Adventure Guides, accommodations, transfers, most meals, and gratuities for housekeeping, drivers, and waitstaff

-• Destinations: More than 40 destinations across all seven continents.
+• Destinations: More than 1,000 trips to 100 countries across all seven continents

 Family tours in Morocco (Photo: G Adventures)